srlinuxamericas/ac3-grpc/README.md

 If for any reason, one of the above clients needs to be re-installed or updated, refer to the client pages referenced above.

+For gnsi build instructions, refer to the [gnsi-build.sh](gnsi-build.sh) script in this repo.

 All gnmic, gnoic, gnsic and gribic commands will be executed from the VM.

 ![image](images/lab-setup.jpg)